 Pronunciation of 'Pseudorhipsalis'

-The word 'Pseudorhipsalis' refers to a genus of epiphytic cacti found in tropical regions.
-It is pronounced as 'soo-doh-rip-SAY-lis' in English (en-US).
+The word 'Pseudorhipsalis' refers to a genus of epiphytic cacti native to tropical regions.
+It is pronounced as 'soo-doh-rip-SAY-lis' in English.
+The word originates from Greek and Latin roots.

-The word 'Pseudorhipsalis' originates from botanical Latin, combining 'pseudo-' (false) and 'Rhipsalis,' another genus of cacti.
+The word 'Pseudorhipsalis' is derived from the Greek prefix 'pseudo-' meaning 'false' and 'Rhipsalis,' which is another genus of cacti.
+Together, it means 'false Rhipsalis.'

 Pronunciation Details